No One Should Go Unpunished If You’ve Been Injured In A Cruise Ship Assault

 Unfortunately, physical and sexual assaults sometimes occur on cruises.
-However, when evidence shows that a cruise operator failed to exercise the proper level of care in providing personal security measures, or properly conducting background checks on employees, they can be held financially liable for assaults that occur as a result.
+However, when evidence shows that a cruise operator failed to exercise the proper level of care in providing personal security measures or failed to properly conduct background checks on employees, they can be held financially liable.

-If you have been the victim of an assault while aboard a cruise, contact admiralty law personal injury attorney John W. Merting today to schedule a free consultation to discuss your case.
-Do not delay!
-Most cruise line tickets contain severe time limits (of one year) within which suit must be filed.
+If you have been the victim of an assault while aboard a cruise, contact us now at 866-416-4412 to schedule a free consultation.
+Please don’t delay because most cruise line tickets contain severe time limits for when a lawsuit must be filed.
+The time-frame is typically 1 year, but written notice within 6 months.

 Lapses In Personal Security Aboard Cruises